Presheaf automata: Rational languages over d-categories

 \begin{cor} $\idlang\cC$ is a rational language if and only if the set $\Ob(\cC)$ is finite. \end{cor}

-\begin{exa} For the category defining $\cG$-automata, $\Ob(\cG)=\Sigma \cup \{\emptyset\}$ is finite, which explains why the algebra of standard rational languages includes the Kleene star.
-For $\oldsq$-automata, $\Ob(\oldsq)$ is not finite, so the algebra of rational languages of HDA uses the Kleene plus \cite{FJSZ_Kleene-Conf}. \end{exa}
+\begin{exa} For the index category defining $\cG$-automata, $\Ob(\cG)=\Sigma \cup \{\emptyset\}$ is finite, which explains why the algebra of standard rational languages includes the Kleene star.
+For $\oldsq$-automata, $\Ob(\oldsq)$ is not finite, and the algebra of rational languages of HDA needs to use the Kleene plus \cite{FahrenbergJSZ24}. \end{exa}